-Lady Gaga Halftime Show: ‘Pouch’ Belly Body Shamers Shamed By Twitter Fans
+Lady Gaga Halftime Show: ‘Pooch’ Belly Body-Shamers Shamed By Twitter Fans

-Lady Gaga’s Super Bowl LI Halftime Show performance was one of the most anticipated sporting events of 2017.
-Her NFL show celebrated America, patriotism and the heart of the democracy.
-However, when Gaga was body shamed for having a “pouch” for a belly, it revealed a dark side of social media bullying: fat shaming.
+Lady Gaga’s Super Bowl LI halftime show performance was one of the most anticipated sporting events of 2017.
+Her NFL show celebrated America, patriotism, and the heart of the democracy.
+However, when Gaga was body-shamed for having a “pooch” belly, it revealed a dark side of social media bullying: fat-shaming.
 In response, Mother Monster’s fans shamed the shamers.

-As Inquisitr previously reported Lady Gaga’s belly stole the limelight at the Super Bowl 51 Halftime Show.
-Gaga’s epic tribute to the spirit of America at the start of her gig was quickly overshadowed by internet trolls who commented not on her costumes or the show’s artistry — but on her “pouch” belly.
+As the Inquisitr previously reported Lady Gaga’s belly stole the limelight at the Super Bowl 51 halftime show.
+Gaga’s epic tribute to the spirit of America at the start of her gig was quickly overshadowed by internet trolls who commented not on her costumes or the show’s artistry — but on her pooch belly.

 Meatloaf never had these issues ???? https://t.co/0nLqUF0Ngr Sake world